phemonoe/Mamba/README.md

 # 🃏 Poker Analyzer

 A real-time AI-powered poker strategy assistant built with **Tauri** and **React**.
-Take screenshots of your poker tables and get instant strategic advice from GPT-4o.
+Take screenshots of your poker tables and get instant strategic advice from GPT-4.1-nano (or any model you want).

 ## ✨ Features